Yichang: History

-In ancient times Yichang was known as Yiling.
+Yichang was historically known as Yiling.
 In 278 BC, during the Warring States period, the Qin general Bai Qi set fire to Yiling.
 In 222 AD, Yichang was also the site of the Battle of Yiling during the Three Kingdoms Period.

+Yiling was renamed Yichang in 1735.
 Under the Qing Guangxu Emperor, Yichang was opened to foreign commerce as a trading port after the Qing and Great Britain agreed to the Chefoo Convention, which was signed by Sir Thomas Wade and Li Hongzhang in Chefoo on 21 August 1876.
 The imperial government set up a navigation company there and began building facilities.
 Since 1949, more than 50 wharves, with a total combined length of over 15 km, have been constructed at the port.

 During the Second Sino-Japanese War, Yichang was a primary supply depot for the defending Chinese army.
 In October 1938, as the Japanese moved up the Yangtze River towards the strategic city of Chongqing, it became clear that Yichang needed to be evacuated.
 In 40 days, under the direction of businessman Lu Zuofu, more than 100,000 tons of equipment and 30,000 personnel were transported upstream by steamship or by porters pulling smaller vessels through the Three Gorges rapids to Chongqing.

 In 1940, the Battle of Zaoyang-Yichang took place in the area.